-When all needed settings are configured, click the APPLY button.
-In the simplified mode, after clicking the button, the window for creating an additional connection opens.
+When the connection of PPPoE type is created in the simplified mode, after clicking the button, the window for creating an additional connection opens.

 If your ISP offers access to local services (e.g. audio and video resources), click the CREATE CONNECTION button.
 On the page displayed, specify the parameters for the connection of the Dynamic IPv4 or Static IPv4 type and click the APPLY button.